Bond Beauties of the 60's & 70's

 Honor Blackman appeared as “Pussy Galore” in 1964’s “Goldfinger”.
 As Goldfinger’s personal aviatrix she is a most deadly vixen!
 With skills as a crack shot and an expert in Judo.
 But she eventually will succumb to Bond’s charm in the end.
 And speaking of “Goldfinger” who can forget the moment Shirley Eaton appears wearing nothing but that gold paint!
 Although her character ends up dead on Bond’s bed, she was clearly worth her weight in gold!

-Then in Thunderball (1965) we meet Domino, played by Claudine Auger.
+Then in Thunderball (1965) we meet Domino, played by Claudine Auger in another iconic swimsuit.
 She first met Bond (Connery) during his diving trip at Nassau in the Bahamas, when her flipper was caught on some coral and Bond got her loose.
 After they had a poolside lunch together, Bond caught her off guard when he knew her nickname so she asked, "How do you know my friends call me Domino?"
 Bond replied, "It's on the bracelet on your ankle."
 Domino comes back with, "So!
 What sharp little eyes you've got." to which Bond answers, "Wait till you get to my teeth."

 Like it?
 Share with your friends!